 Great White Shark

 The great white shark is one of the Earth’s oceans’ most famous creatures.
-The shark has been portrayed in a variety of films and television shows, often enhancing their aggressive tendencies and suggesting that human beings should be terrified of them.
 Despite being seen as one of the animal kingdom’s apex predators, these sharks are far more nuanced and far from the predators that they have been made out to be.

 The great white shark is one of the easiest sharks to recognize.
 Not exactly due to its distinguishing features but because of the number of films and television shows that the creature has been featured in.
 They are the world’s largest predatory fish, weighing in at 1,151–1,700 lb (522–771 kg).
 The females are usually larger, sometimes reaching 2,450 lb or 1,110kg.
 They are also between 15-16ft or 5.6-4.9 meters.